Unifying Floquet theory of longitudinal and dispersive readout

-The importance of this approach consists in its simplicity and its ability to provide a seamless description of various regimes within a unifying framework, bringing together and generalizing previous approaches~\cite{didier_fast_2015,touzard2019gated,corrigan2023longitudinal,ruskov2019quantum,ruskov2021modulated,bosco2022fully,michal2023tunable,ruskov2023longitudinal,park_from_adiabatic_2020,kohler2017dispersive,kohler2018dispersive}.
-Even tough we have focused here on longitudinal readout induced by transverse driving, our approach can be in principle extended to other protocols~\cite{dassoneville2020fast,lledo2023cloaking,munozarias2023qubit}, including the study of ZZ gates mediated by superconducting resonators~\cite{richer2016circuit}.
+Even tough we have focused here on longitudinal readout induced by transverse driving, our approach can be in principle extended to account for polarizability effects~\cite{ruskov2023longitudinal} and describe other protocols~\cite{dassoneville2020fast,lledo2023cloaking,munozarias2023qubit}, including the study of ZZ gates mediated by superconducting resonators~\cite{richer2016circuit}.
 Open questions concern how such Floquet methods can provide insight in strongly driven-regimes~\cite{shillito_dynamics_2022}, where photons are strongly entangled to the system and perturbative approaches fail.

 \onecolumngrid